 On February 13, 2013, the Company entered into an agreement with outside investors to acquire a 50.5% controlling interest in a newly formed limited liability company, Health Diagnostics Management LLC (HDM).
 According to the February 13, 2013, LLC operating agreement of HDM there are two classes of members; Class A members and one Class B member.
 The Class A members have an ownership interest of 49.5% of HDM.
 The Class B member (HMCA) has an ownership of 50.5% of HDM.
 On all matters on which members may vote every member is entitled to cast the percentage of votes equal to their percentage of ownership interest.
-Profits and losses on all items of income, gain or loss, deductions or other allocations of the Company will be allocated among the members in the same proportions as their membership interests in the Company bear to all the Class A and Class B membership interests of the Company in the aggregate outstanding.
-All of the depreciation and amortization of the assets of the Company will be allocated solely to the Class A members, unless and until their interests have been redeemed by the Company in full pursuant to the provisions of the operating agreement.
+Profits and losses on all items of income, gain or loss, deductions or other allocations of the Company will be allocated among the members in the same proportions as their membership interests in the Company bear to all the Class A and Class B membership interests of the Company will be allocated solely to the Class A members, unless and until their interests have been redeemed by the Company in full pursuant to the provisions of the operating agreement.
 The Company contributed \$20,200,000 to HDM and the group of outside investors contributed \$19,800,000 for its non-controlling membership interest.